iclr-blogposts/2025/_posts/2025-04-28-imagenet-flaws.md

 ### Results of Relabeling

-After relabeling the weasel family classes, we found that only the *"mink"* class had more than 50% of labels correct.
+After relabeling the weasel family classes, we found that only the *"mink"* class had more than 50% of the original labels correct.
 The percentage of the **correctly** labeled images in ImageNet-1k was: